What We Do

-Protecting Secrets: CA Counsel on Trade Secrets and Covenants Not To Compete
+Protecting The Crown Jewels: CA Counsel on Trade Secrets and Covenants Not To Compete

-California is one of the only states in the union that will not enforce covenants not to compete in most employment relationships.
-This presents unique challenges to employers attempting to maintain market position, protect confidential information and create a steady workforce.
+California is one of a growing number of states in the union that will not enforce covenants not to compete in most employment relationships.
+Employers, therefore, face unique challenges to maintain market position, protect confidential information and maintain a steady workforce.

-Indeed, in a time of economic challenge, enterprising employees may see an advantage to attempting to set up a competing business based on knowledge learned from, and to the detriment of, their present employer.
-In any economic climate, employers seek to hire the top talent from competitors.
+Indeed, in a time of economic challenge, enterprising employees may see an advantage to starting a competing business based on knowledge gained from, and to the detriment of, their present employer.
+And, in any economic climate, employers seek to hire the top talent from competitors.

 CDF has built a reputation within employment law for its in-depth knowledge of trade secret issues.
-We regularly prosecute and defend employers and employees, across a variety of industries, in state and federal courts.
+Our team speaks with frequency on cutting-edge trade secret court decisions in national seminars and is contacted with regularity by the media.
 We conduct litigation and counsel employers in all areas related to confidentiality and competition including:

 • Covenants Not To Compete